Abhinav1836-20/Idea-Generator/README.md

 he project then imports the required modules and sets up a text-to-text generation pipeline using the MBZUAI/LaMini-Flan-T5-783M model from Hugging Face.
 This model is lightweight yet capable of understanding user prompts and generating meaningful, creative text outputs.

-Finally, a Gradio interface is implemented, allowing users to type prompts such as requests for business ideas, slogans, or creative suggestions—and instantly receive AI-generated responses.
+Finally, a Gradio interface is implemented, allowing users to type prompts such as requests for business ideas, slogans, or creative suggestions and instantly receive AI-generated responses.

 This tool demonstrates how natural language processing can be applied for idea creation, making it useful for students, entrepreneurs, and content creators.
 The project highlights the strengths of the LaMini-Flan-T5 model in generating meaningful outputs efficiently and shows how Gradio enables easy testing and sharing of AI applications.